stuntrally/stuntrally3/docs/Developing.md

 ### Road 🛣️

-Original code made by CryHam for: roads, pipes, their transitions and bridge walls, columns.
+Original code made by CryHam for: roads, pipes, their transitions and bridge walls, columns, rivers.
 Code inside:
 - Road_Prepass.cpp - needed computations before rebuild.
 - Road_Rebuild.cpp - main big code, creating geometry vertices and meshes.
 - Grid.* - WIP new for paging grid and adding meshes together in cells, for less batches (draw calls).
 Now used for columns to gather more together.

-Creating **mesh** code was based on Ogre-Next: `/Samples/2.0/ApiUsage/DynamicGeometry/DynamicGeometryGameState.cpp`.
+Creating **mesh** code was based on Ogre-Next:
+`/Samples/2.0/ApiUsage/DynamicGeometry/DynamicGeometryGameState.cpp`.
 [Few posts](https://forums.ogre3d.org/viewtopic.php?p=554774#p554774) with info and issues (fixed).
 Road editing is **slower** now, [topic](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)
 due to going from V2 mesh to v1 computing tangents and back to v2.